 Listening to this, at the other end of a dining room table in Crighton’s home, was King who smiled and jostled in his chair, mimicking his days as a young soccer player.

 Gordie King is the father of famed Canadian curler Kathy King.
 I’d interviewed Gordie in 2012 at his daughter’s home in south Edmonton.
 The man showed me a small plastic bag containing some soil.
 “Put your hand in here,” he said, holding the bag open.
 And so I did.
 “That’s from the escape tunnel,” he announced.
 It was obvious the Great Escape was also one of the greatest moments in King’s long life.

 In the famous movie, Gordie King is the POW operating the air pump 30 feet down.
 I asked King if he said anything to the men who passed by him on their way out.
 “See you in London,” he said.
-He revealed they eventually got a post-card from one of the prisoners who made it safely to London.
+They eventually got a post-card from one of the prisoners who had made it safely to London.

 On 15 July 2016, the Edmonton Journal had news that several city streets would be named in Gordie King’s honour in Keswick, a new housing area being developed in the Windermere subdivision in southwest Edmonton.

 Art Crighton was buried on the 23rd of July 2013.
 It was his wish there would be no funeral service.
-However, there was a “viewing” … and about two dozen people showed up.
+However, there was a “viewing.”
+About two dozen people showed up.